xanomanox/TARS-AI/README.md

 ## Hardware Requirements

 Everything here is **under development** and is subject to change.
+The buck converter and USB power modules are the most important power components and there are many options depending on your build choices.
+If you have any questions ping us in the discord electrical channel.

 | Category | Component | Description | Link |
 |----------|-----------|-------------|------|